 Upon successful completion of the programme, students receive a Master's degree in Econometrics and the title Master of Science (MSc).

 Master's students can also choose to do an internship in order to conduct research for their final thesis.
-This offers the opportunity to conduct research in a company or organization on an academic level.
+This offers the opportunity to conduct research in a company or organisation on an academic level.
 Interested students should contact the Internship Office.

 Grade list: A certified grade list(s) is considered in the evaluation.